Lights (Joohoney EP): Background and release

 On April 28, several South Korean news outlets reported that Joohoney will be releasing his first solo album for next month, which was later been confirmed by Starship Entertainment.
 On April 30, Starship Entertainment released a logo video and an image which were posted on the official SNS channel of Monsta X and were revealed to be the initials J and H for Joohoney.
 In this video, released along with the image, the two windows rotate with a cool sound and finally find a point of contact in the middle and intersect.
-On May 1, he released a coming soon image, with the album title Lights and the release date of May 22.
-On May 17, Joohoney revealed his documentary film titled Turn on the Lights which will show behind-the-scene footages of the album's overall production process.
-On May 22, he held a Release Talk Live to commemorate the release of Lights through Monsta X's official YouTube channel and communicated with his fans in real time.
+On May 1, he released a coming soon image, with the album title Lights and the release date being on May 22.
+On May 17, Joohoney revealed his documentary film titled Turn on the Lights, which will show behind-the-scene footages of the album's overall production process.
+On May 22, he held a Release Talk Live to commemorate the release of Lights through Monsta X's official YouTube channel.

 The physical EP was released in three standard versions, along with a jewel case version and a KiT version.